Tupolev Tu-123: Design

 The Tu-123 was a long-range, high-altitude supersonic strategic unmanned reconnaissance aircraft, in a form reminiscent of a big dart, conceptually somewhat similar to the United States' D-21.
 It carried both film cameras and SIGINT payloads.

 The Tu-123 was ground-launched with JATO boosting and powered by a KR-15 afterburning turbojet in flight.
 The KR-15 was a lower-cost, short-life, expendable version of the R-15 engine used on the twin-engine, Mach 3-class Mikoyan-Gurevich MiG-25 Foxbat interceptor.
 The Tu-123 itself was expendable, parachuting its payload to the ground for recovery.

 History

 Development

 The Tu-123 was a development of the proposed Tupolev Tu-121 supersonic nuclear-armed cruise missile program.
 After the cancellation of that project in favor of ballistic missiles, the design was modified for a high-altitude reconnaissance role.
 The project was officially launched on 16 August 1960, under the designation “DBR-1” with the Tupolev Design Bureau designation of “I123K” (later changed to “Tu-123”).
 Factory testing was completed in September 1961 and flight tests by December 1963.
 The new UAV entered active service on 23 May 1964.

-Mass production was at Voronezh Factory Number 64, and from 1964–1972 a total of 52 units were manufactured.
+Mass production was at Voronezh Factory Number 64, and from 1964 to 1972 a total of 52 units were manufactured.